Postnet

 Introduction

-The POSTNET (Postal Numeric Encoding Technique) barcode was invented by US Postal Office to encode ZIP information.
-Having your letter printing system POSTNET capable enables you to receive a discount on the postage.
+The POSTNET (Postal Numeric Encoding Technique) barcode was invented by the US Postal Office to encode ZIP information.
+Making your letter printing system POSTNET-capable enables you to receive a discount on postage.

-The US delivery address coding can be of three forms (1) 5-digit ZIP; (2) 5-digit ZIP + 4 code (3) 11-digit delivery point code.
-So a valid POSTNET barcode contains either 32 bars, 52 bars or 62 bars (including frame bars and check digit, see below).
+So a valid POSTNET barcode contains either 32, 52, or 62 bars (including frame bars and check digit, see below).

 POSTNET is a numeric symbology.
-Different from most other symbologies, POSTNET has requirement to the actual bar height and width.
-The information is encoded in the height and has nothing to do with the spaces.
+Unlike most other symbologies, POSTNET has requirements on the actual bar height and width.
+The information is encoded in the height and has nothing to do with the spacing.

 Check Digit Calculation

-The check digit is based on Mod 10 algorithm.
-The value of the check digit is that when added to the sum of other digits in the barcode, results in a total that is multiple of 10.
+The check digit is based on the Mod 10 algorithm.
+The value of the check digit is such that, when added to the sum of the other digits in the barcode, it results in a total that is a multiple of 10.

 Structure of a POSTNET symbol

 The POSTNET barcode starts with a long bar (frame bar) and ends with a frame bar.
-Between these two frame bars is the encoded address information followed by a check digit.
+Between these two frame bars is the encoded address information, followed by a check digit.
 Each code character is made up of five bars, either long or short.
-If we use 1 to represent the long bar, 0 to represent the short bar, each character is encoded based on the table to the left.
+If we use 1 to represent the long bar and 0 to represent the short bar, each character is encoded based on the table to the left.

 Barcode Locations

-POSTNET barcode should be placed in lower right corner of the envelope or in the address block as illustrated below.
-For more information, visit US Postal Office web site.
+The POSTNET barcode should be placed in the lower right corner of the envelope or in the address block, as illustrated below.
+For more information, visit the US Postal Office website.